-Air pollution can be detrimental to public health and environment particularly in urban area, due to ever growing human and vehicular population, occupants of the sensitive areas of Mysore are under threat of air pollution.
-One such sensitive area chosen for study is Cheluvamba paediatric hospital in Mysore city.
-The main focus was to know the traffic volume and prepare emission inventory near Cheluvamba hospital.
-Number of vehicles passing through the junction were counted under six category using CCTV footages obtained from Mysore city police also Emission inventory was prepared for the number of vehicles passed through, this exercise was carried out in monsoon, winter and summer for period of 90 days.
-Emissions from vehicles at Cheluvamba hospital traffic intersection is determined on basis of categorised vehicle count, road length and Emission Standards of ARAI (Automotive Research Association of India)for three seasons showing 24-hour variations in Carbon monoxide, Nitrogen dioxide, sulphur dioxide andparticulate matter were depicted.
-Key words: Emission Inventory, Vehicular Emission,
+Air pollution is detrimental to public health and environment particularly in urban area, due to ever growing human and vehicular population, occupants of the sensitive areas are under threat of air pollution.
+Hence, thisstudy was carried out near Cheluvamba paediatric hospital in Mysore city, which is a sensitive area located at the heart of city.
+The main focus was to determine the traffic volume and prepare emission inventory.
+Number of vehicles passing through the junction were counted under six category using CCTV footages obtained from Mysuru city policeandemission inventory was prepared.
+Thestudy was carried out for monsoon, winter and summer for period of 90 days across these seasons.
+Emissions from vehicles at Cheluvamba hospital traffic intersection was determined on basis of categorised vehicle count, road length and Emission Standards of ARAI (Automotive Research Association of India) for three seasons showing 24-hour variations in Carbon monoxide, Nitrogen dioxide, sulphur dioxide andparticulate matter were depicted.
+The study showed that the daily variations in vehicular count and the related emissions for the study period was < 10%, indicating lack of traffic anomaly at the selected location of the city.

+Key words: Air pollution, Sensitive area, Emission Inventory, Vehicular Emission, ARAI.